-Over recent years, there has been a significant increase of violent incidents often underpinned by racial, ethnic, political and ideological motivations.
+Over recent years, there has been a significant rise in the number of violent incidents underpinned by racial, ethnic, political and ideological motivations.
 Terrorist attacks on the basis of xenophobia, racism and other forms of intolerance, or in the name of religion or belief (XRIRB) are becoming a major concern for many Member States, and it is increasingly being discussed at UN policy-making bodies.

 UNODC has recently launched a project to tackle XRIRB.
 Our activities include the development of a manual for criminal justice practitioners to map out the legal national frameworks of several Member States affected by this trend and facilitate international legal cooperation in related cases.